Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe GeForce GTX 850M will be much (about 224%) faster with regards to AF than the GeForce 8600 GTS. (explain)
+Texel RateThe GeForce GTX 850M is a lot (more or less 224%) faster with regards to AF than the GeForce 8600 GTS. (explain)

-Pixel RateIf using a high screen resolution is important to you, then the GeForce GTX 850M is the winner, by far. (explain)
+Pixel RateIf using high levels of AA is important to you, then the GeForce GTX 850M is the winner, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison